Last date modified: 2026-May-18

 - Right-click any word of text that you're reading.

-- This will bring up an option to switch to the Text Viewer.
+- The option to switch to the Text Viewer will appear.

 - Click Go to Text.